mattherman/MbDotNet/README.md

 dotnet test ./MbDotNet.Tests/MbDotNet.Tests.csproj
 ```

-The solution also includes a set of acceptance tests that run
+This includes a set of acceptance tests that run
 against an actual mountebank instance.
-Additional instructions for
+In order for those tests to succeed, mountebank
-running mountebank can be found in the README file in that project.
+will need to be run with the `--mock --allowInjection` option provided.
+See http://www.mbtest.org/docs/api/overview#get-imposter.

 In order to run the acceptance tests, run the following command from
 the root directory: